 In December 1973, Johnny Carson made a joke during his opening monologue of The Tonight Show about an upcoming toilet paper shortage.
 While Carson was not the first to comment on the situation, the talk show host’s joke was blamed for causing a nationwide toilet paper shopping spree:

-1973 was a time of a shortages and Johnny Carson’s audience found the joke frightening instead of funny.
+But 1973 was a time of a shortages (particularly due to the OPEC oil embargo against the U.S.), and Carson’s audience found the joke more frightening than funny.
 In the following weeks, stores were flooded with customers looking to buy up the last remaining rolls of toilet paper.
-But since stores were not prepared for the sudden rush of sales, many people found themselves staring at empty shelves.
-This reinforced the idea that America was truly running out of toilet paper.
+Since stores were not prepared for the sudden rush of sales, many shoppers found themselves staring at empty shelves, which reinforced the idea that America was truly running out of toilet paper.

-On 27 December 1973, the St. Petersburg Times reported several stores had started rationing their toilet paper:
+On 27 December 1973, the St. Petersburg Times reported that several stores had started rationing supplies of toilet paper:

 Toilet paper has become the Suncoast’s latest shortage as shoppers are finding themselves faced with empty supermarket shelves and rationing.
 Other paper products, such as paper towels, napkins and bags, are also increasingly in short supply, but toilet paper stocks have been hit the hardest.A Times check of 10 stores Wednesday found that only three were selling toilet paper without rationing.
 Five were limiting customers to two or four rolls each and two stores were sold out.
 One store also was rationing paper towels, two rolls to a customer.

 “Toilet paper is in very critical supply,” said vice president and general manager of Atlantic Enterprises, a Tampa wholesale paper supplier.
 He said his firm is refusing new customers who want to buy toilet paper.

 “If people wouldn’t hoard and get so excited about this, everything would be okay,” said Mark Hollis, vice president of Publix Super Markets Inc.